Someone on your leadership team will quote a figure of 8.7 percent from recent headlines during budget season. Is that COLA number too high?

 The gap between the five inflation indexes indicates that the cost of goods and services increased by between 5 and 8 percent between September 2021 and September 2022.
 That is a wide range.
 If you exclude the more volatile “headline” indexes, annual core inflation (as of September 2022) is currently somewhere between 5 and 6 percent.

 In light of inflation, the key questions that church leaders need to answer this budget season are:

 - What can/should we offer in the short-term (bonuses, gas cards, flexible WFH schedules, etc.) to offset the most volatile price increases?

-- What permanent COLA raise makes sense for 2023?
+- What permanent structural raises makes sense for 2023?
 And how should this vary for each employee and/or for each pay grade?

 At the end of the day, remember that most businesses have been unable to increase their payroll at the same rate as inflation in 2022.
 Your church is not alone.
 Focus on employee retention because giving raises to retain staff will likely be cheaper than replacing them.